vishal15s/online-voting-system/README.md

 # online-voting-system
-Project done for SOFTWARE ENGINEERING AND PROJECT MANAGEMENT - on Online Voting System
+ONLINE VOTING SYSTEM-PROJECT DONE FOR SOFTWARE ENGINEERING AND PROJECT MANAGEMENT ONLY DESKTOP VERSION OF APPLICATION IS PRESENTED
 Contributions:
 Design and Development of Software-Vishal S,
 Database Management-Kalki J,
 Software Testing-Bargav R,
-Just Desktop view of the application is presented.